lapp0/Smart-Market/README.md

 ### Message Splitting Scaling Scheme

 As mentioned above, to scale, this program will need to split the messages.
-This must be done carefully because
+This must be done carefully because there are incentives for some users to jam the network.

 ### To be continued